 Andros Island is the eco-tourism capital of The Bahamas and the 5th largest island in the Caribbean.
 It’s the closest major island to Nassau but one of the least developed in the Bahamas.
-It lies about 170 miles southeast of Miami and just 20 miles west of Nassau.
+It lies about 170 miles southeast of Miami and just 20 miles west and south of Nassau.

 Please note: Travel between North Andros and South Andros Island in limited to private charter.
 If traveling to South Andros Island you must fly into Congo Town Airport.

 South Andros Island